MingliZhang/final_426/README.md

 5. Open terminal and run npm install.
 6. You should now be able to run: npm start.
 This will run the code and open the web window in your browser.

 ## To commit the repositorie
 1. save all files.
 2. open terminal and type in the following commands:
 3. git add . (with the .)
 4. git sommit -m "PUT SOME MESSAGE HERE."
 5. Now your code have been commited.
+6. Note: Commit does not mean push the repositorie to github.
+It simply creates a new git "frame".
+This frame stores a snapshot of the current saved folder and all the files in it.
+Beware that only rebase will change the history timeline of git commits.

 ## To push the repositorie to github